 11. Hearty Instant Pot Chili

-I adapted my recipe for hearty 30-minute chili for cooking in the Instant Pot.
-Simple, quick, and I can wash the pot in the dishwasher afterwards.
+I adapted my go-to stovetop recipe for hearty chili to be made in the Instant Pot.
+It’s simple, quick, and I can wash the pot in the dishwasher afterwards.
+We always serve it with cornbread, recipe out of this great cast iron cookbook.
 Winning.

 13. Easy Asian ramen

 So good.
 So easy.
-Ramen noodles, a chicken breast, some julienned vegetables, and an Asian sauce make a really quick and delicious lunch or dinner.
-You can find the recipe here and you can find the gluten free brown rice ramen at Costco for a great price (the package lasts a while!).
+Ramen noodles, a chicken breast, some julienned vegetables, and an Asian sauce make a really QUICK and delicious lunch or dinner.

 I know you probably have information overload if you have even made it this far!
 But I hope this post becomes a resource you can come back to as you learn to use your Instant Pot.
 Save it, pin it, share it, and don’t forget to print the cheat sheet for future reference!